 As inventories are stated at the lower of cost or net realizable value, the Company estimates the net realizable value of inventories for obsolescence and unmarketable items at the end of the reporting period and then writes down the cost of inventories to net realizable value.
-For the estimation of the valuation of inventories, please refer to note 6(f)
+For the estimation of the valuation of inventories, please refer to Note 6(e).